|Study Period:||2018 - 2026|

-Clinical Analytics to Witness Significant Growth
+Clinical Data Analytics to Witness Significant Growth Over the Forecast Period

 A growing number of healthcare institutes and enterprises are looking to adopt clinical analytics as part of their operations to offer preventive care by effectively monitoring patient data and individual attention to increasing the effectiveness and efficiency of their services.

-Clinical analytics is assured to become an essential tool that makes use of real-time medical data health (by eHealth) through predictive analytics to generate insights into data, make decisions, predict outcomes, and decrease costs by enabling early interventions for potential clinical complications.
-Clinical analytics is helping healthcare providers in analyzing their data and initiating a shift from fee-for-service reimbursements to value-based purchasing, accountable care organizations, and value-based insurance design (VBID).
+Clinical data analytics is assured to become an essential tool that makes use of real-time medical data health (by eHealth) through predictive analytics to generate insights into data, make decisions, predict outcomes, and decrease costs by enabling early interventions for potential clinical complications.
+Clinical data analytics is helping healthcare providers in analyzing their data and initiating a shift from fee-for-service reimbursements to value-based purchasing, accountable care organizations, and value-based insurance design (VBID).

 The adoption of predictive analytics in better diagnosing the patient results in reducing the customer cost and increasing customer satisfaction.
-According to a study by the Society of Actuaries in 2019, predictive analytics amongst healthcare enterprises resulted in a 39% reduced cost and a 42% increase in patient satisfaction.
+According to a study by the Society of Actuaries in 2019, predictive data analytics amongst healthcare enterprises resulted in a 39% reduced cost and a 42% increase in patient satisfaction.

 Further, researchers of the Politecnico Di Milano's Digital Innovation in Healthcare Observatory monitors the evolution of digital healthcare in Italy year over year.
 In 2019, they quantified the economic resources used in Italy to build digital support to government healthcare, with around total expense summing up to EUR 1.39 billion.
 This provides a significant contribution to the healthcare analytics market.